 For expert drug offences solicitors in Melbourne, contact Slades & Parsons.

-Our client, with a history of drug addiction, and drug related offending, was charged with trafficking cannabis, and possession of cannabis after police found 428 grams of the drug throughout his property, in varying places and varying quantities.
-Against the background of prior criminal history, conviction of the charge of trafficking could have resulted in a substantial custodial sentence for the client.
+Our client had a history of drug addiction and drug related offending.
+He was charged with trafficking and possessing cannabis.
+Police had found 428 grams of the drug in different places throughout his property.
+With his prior criminal history, conviction for trafficking could have meant a substantial custodial sentence.

-Our client’s instructions were that he had no knowledge of all but 36g of the cannabis, which he admitted to possession of for personal use.
-Acting for the defendant, Slades and Parsons engaged in frank and professional communication with the prosecution regarding the charges.
-In negotiations, we were able to convince the prosecution that the charges against our client of trafficking cannabis, and possessing 428g of cannabis would be difficult to prove, because several people occupied the property, and our client denied knowledge of most of the amount.
-Because of this negotiation, the prosecution withdrew the trafficking cannabis charge, and amended the possession charge to 36g in accordance with our client’s admissions.
-Due to the reduction to a possession charge for a relatively small amount, to which the defendant pleaded guilty, the outcome for our client was a fine of $500.
+Our client said that he only knew about 36g of the cannabis, which he admitted he possessed just for personal use.
+Slades and Parsons negotiated with the prosecution about the charges.
+In these negotiations, we convinced the prosecution that the charges of trafficking cannabis and possessing 428g of cannabis would be difficult to prove.
+This was because several people occupied the property, and our client denied knowledge of most of the amount of the drug.
+Because of these negotiations, the prosecution withdrew the charge of trafficking.
+They also amended the possession charge to 36g, which was all our client admitted to.
+The defendant pleaded guilty to possession of this relatively small amount.
+The outcome for our client was a fine of $500.

 Drug Diversion Programs

 A lawyer who is experienced in defending drug charges will be able to advise you about options such as participating in the ‘drug diversion program’.
 Such options in the case of drug offences can result in avoiding court hearings and sentencing.

 You may be eligible for diversion programs depending on many factors.
 For example, your personal circumstances, your criminal record, and the seriousness of the offence.

 The Magistrate can also consider evidence such as character references or reports from a counsellor or doctor.